kaffein/ng-darrrt-codelab/docs/step-6.md

 import 'dart:async' show Future;
 ```

-Ignore the 'Unused import' warning from the Editor.
-You'll soon be using the
+Ignore the 'Unused import' warning from Dart Editor.
-import.
+You'll soon be using the import.

 &rarr; In the `BadgeController` class, replace the `names` and `appellations` lists with
 these static, empty lists: